adaki2004/MessageService/README.md

 5. Set the message slot value to `0x1` by calling the `sendMessage` function on the source chain.

 6. Call the RPC `eth_getProof` with the contract address and storage slot using the script/eth_getProof.py script.
+(The raw proof bytes are not RLP encoded so make sure you encode it!
+For example, you can use: https://toolkit.abdk.consulting/ethereum#key-to-address,rlp )

 7. Verify on the destination chain's smart contract using the `verifySourceChainMessage` function, providing the proof that the specific message has been sent.